nchun003/rshell/README.md

 ### Bugs

-Exit does not always properly execute the first time it is entered.
+* Exit does not properly execute when there was an error before it being called.
+* Must be space between || and && connectors in order for commands to execute correctly.